avabellaw/my-recipe/docs/research/research.md

     * The ability to signup is on the login page which is intuitive for this choice.
 * Instant recipes on the homepage.
     * Big images, nicely presented
+* I love the "popular searches" feature of the search bar.

+**Cons**
+* Search bar is quite low down on the homepage.